elizabethsiegle/30-seconds-of-swift-code/README.md

 ## :heavy_division_sign: Math

 ### average
-Returns the average of two or more numbers.
+Returns the average of two or more doubles in an array.
 ```swift
 func average(arr: [Double]) -> Double {
     return arr.reduce(0, +)/Double(arr.count)